 - extracts from books by Soviet authors, from law codes and decisions of the USSR Supreme Court;

-- books published in the Soviet Union, The Nuremberg Trials and the USA, Political Thought and History;
+- books published in the Soviet Union, The Nuremberg Trials and in the USA, Political Thought and History;

 - a letter from Marc Chagall;